HobbyChop/Files/MIDI-PI_USER_MANUAL.md

 **Fast Navigation**
 - Press PLAY from file browser to load and play immediately
+- Hold MODE for 2 seconds to instantly return to playback screen
 - Use Auto-Next (NXT) mode for continuous playback
 - Use Loop All (LPA) mode for background music

 **Tempo Adjustments**
 - Tempo changes are temporary (not saved)
 - Reload file (STOP + PLAY) to reset tempo to 100%
+- Hold OK for 2 seconds on BPM option to reset to 100%
 - Use BPM control for fine adjustments (±1 BPM)
 - Use TIME for quick navigation during playback

+**Quick Reset Features**
+- Hold OK for 2 seconds on active BPM - Resets to 100%
+- Hold OK for 2 seconds on active Velocity - Resets to saved value or 50
+- Hold resets automatically deactivate the option for quick navigation

 **Testing Changes**
 - Use visualizer to verify channel activity